History of Suriname: Slavery and emancipation

 In South America, slavery was the norm.
 The native people proved to be in limited supply and consequently the Atlantic slave trade supplied the workforce for the plantations.
 The plantations were producing sugar, coffee, cocoa, and cotton which were exported for the Amsterdam market.
 In 1713, for instance, most of the work on the 200 plantations was done by 13,000 African slaves.
 Their treatment was horrific, and slaves periodically escaped to the jungle from the start.
 These Maroons (also known as "Djukas" or "Bakabusi Nengre") attacked the plantations in order to acquire goods that were in short supply and to free enslaved women.
-Notable leaders of the Surinam Maroons were Alabi, Boni, Joli-coeur and Broos (Captain Broos).
+Notable leaders of the Surinam Maroons were Johannes Alabi, Boni, Joli-coeur, and Kapitein Broos (Captain Broos).
 In the 18th century, three of the Maroon people signed a peace treaty, similar to the peace treaty ending the First Maroon War in Jamaica, whereby they were recognised as free people and received a yearly tribute that provided them with the goods they used to "liberate" from the plantations.
-A contemporary description of the war between the Maroons and the plantation owners in Suriname can be found in Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam by John Gabriel Stedman.
+(Note: A contemporary description of the war between the Maroons and the plantation owners in Suriname can be found in Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam by John Gabriel Stedman.)